StefanLS/GetDataCourseProject/README.md

 This repository contains the solution to the 'Getting and Cleaning Data Course Project'.
 It consists of two files: CodeBook.md, run_analysis.R

+The script first puts together the test/train subparts of subject, activity and the measurement data.
+It then binds these three parts and pushes the resulting table through a dplyr-pipe to do the calculations.

+To load the result into R use:  read.table("feature means UCI HAR Dataset.txt", header=TRUE)

 The task for this peer assessment is as follows:
 ( for more information see https://class.coursera.org/getdata-015/ )